Social Emergency Medicine Track

-Our interest group provides an opportunity for residents to explore the field of Social EM.
-We meet several times throughout the year with various lectures, events, and journal clubs to discuss relevant topics.
+The Social EM track provides an opportunity for residents to explore the field of Social EM through didactics, group discussions, mentorship and a scholarly project.
+We meet several times throughout the year, including lectures, small group discussions, outings to local community sites, movie nights, and journal clubs to discuss relevant topics.
 The group also focuses on career planning and providing mentorship for those interested in starting new projects, whether they are related to education, research, or improving the health of our patients.
-Our Social EM interest group meets regularly to discuss journal articles covering topics in Social EM.
-Topics discussed in the past included homelessness and human trafficking.
+Our Social EM track members and other interested residents meet regularly to discuss journal articles covering topics in Social EM.

 - ED screening for HIV and syphilis

 - Women’s health/early pregnancy care/linkage to prenatal care

 - Human trafficking (policy and education)

 - Homelessness (improving waiting times, placement in shelter)

 - ED Social Medicine Team (a multi-disciplinary team dedicated to addressing the social determinants of health that drive frequent returns to the ED)

 - Improving care for sexual assault patients in the ED